 Future of Education (FoE): Connecting the Dots between Education and Employment

 The Future of Education (FoE) is to create an integrated ecosystem of frameworks which lay out a clear pathway for employment.
-‘Education to Employment’ would be mainly driven by market needs such as increasing unemployment rates, talent shortage across industries, skills required for the workplace of future, openness to hire for skills vs. degrees, and others.
+‘Education to Employment’ would be mainly driven by market needs such as increasing unemployment rates, talent shortage across industries, skills required for the workplace of the future, openness to hire for skills vs. degrees, and others.

 Now is the time to hit the reset button and connect the dots between education and employment.
 Primarily, our integrated ecosystem of frameworks needs to be created around these four pillars: